INRIA/scikit-learn-mooc/slides/overfit.md

 ???

-As we keep increasing model complexity, the train error keeps going done, but the test increases sharply.
+As we keep increasing model complexity, the train error keeps going down, but the test increases sharply.
 The model is overfitting.

 ---